phatak-dev/blog/code/README.md

 This folder contains source code referred in blog posts.
+All code examples are licensed under Apache license.